Learning to Rank for Blind Image Quality Assessment: Generation of Preference Image Pairs

 \subsection{Paired Comparisons}

 In paired comparisons, observers are asked to choose which image in a pair has better perceived quality \cite{bradley1952rank}.
+In the scenario of this paper, image quality is defined as the fidelity of a distorted image comparing to the corresponding undistorted image.
+Given an image, observers assess its quality based on the impairments contained in it \cite{bt2002500}.
+This definition is consistent with the majority of existing literature about image quality assessment, e.g. \cite{sheikh2005live}-\cite{ponomarenko2009tid2008},\cite{bt2002500}.
+Consequently, in paired comparisons, observers should report the preference label of an image pair by simply comparing the impairments in the images.
+As a result, we can combat the content preference problem in most cases.

 Consider a pair of images.
-If the difference in perceived quality between them is large enough, observers can easily discriminate between them, regardless of any type of corruption through distortion, image content, or even viewing conditions.
+If the difference in impairment scale between them is sufficiently large, observers can easily discriminate between them, regardless of any type of corruption through distortion, image content, or even viewing conditions.
 Moreover, different observers may offer a unanimous judgment \cite{halonen2011naturalness}.
-In this case, we can obtain valid preference labels by arranging only one observer to assign each image pair.
+In this case, we can obtain valid preference labels by arranging only one observer to assign each pair.
 This is consistent with the samples illustrated in Figs. \ref{figure3} and \ref{figure4}.

-However, when the distortion strengths of the two images are similar, it becomes much more difficult for observers to judge their relative quality, especially when the image content of the two images is diverse (e.g. Figs. \ref{figure5}b and \ref{figure5}c), or because of the distortion type (e.g. Figs. \ref{figure5}c and \ref{figure5}d), or both (e.g. Figs. \ref{figure5}b and \ref{figure5}d), or because there is subtle difference between them (e.g. Figs. \ref{figure5}a and \ref{figure5}b). numbers are incorrect.
+However, when the distortion strengths of the two images are similar, it becomes much more difficult for observers to judge their relative quality, especially when the image content of the two images is diverse (e.g. Figs. \ref{figure5}b and \ref{figure5}c), or because of the distortion type (e.g. Figs. \ref{figure5}c and \ref{figure5}d), or both (e.g. Figs. \ref{figure5}b and \ref{figure5}d), or because there is subtle difference between them (e.g. Figs. \ref{figure5}a and \ref{figure5}b).
 In this case, it is unreasonable neither to force observers to choose a ``better'' image \cite{TID2013}\cite{jayaraman2012objective}, nor to label the relative quality as ``the same'' \cite{bt2002500}.
-Otherwise, discrepancies are caused and responses from many observers are needed \cite{rouse2010tradeoffs} so as to produce valid preference labels.
+Otherwise, discrepancies are caused and responses from many observers are needed \cite{rouse2010tradeoffs} in order to produce valid preference labels.
 The huge number of comparisons coupled with the need to recruit many observers \cite{TID2013}\cite{jayaraman2012objective} lead to the same limitations as introduced previously.